K. Special Arrangements

 Attendance at Yale Summer Session does not constitute a term of enrollment in Yale College.
 Thus a student accelerating by one term by use of acceleration credits may not offer attendance at Yale Summer Session as one of the required seven terms of enrollment in Yale College.

-A student accelerating by the early accumulation of thirty-six course credits all earned at Yale may count credits earned in Yale Summer Session toward such acceleration.
+A student accelerating by the early accumulation of thirty-six course credits all earned at Yale may count credits earned for a grade in Yale Summer Session toward such acceleration.
+Work completed under the Credit/D/Fail option cannot yield acceleration credit.
 See “Acceleration by the Early Accumulation of Thirty-Six Course Credits All Earned at Yale” in section Q.

 Courses successfully completed in Yale Summer Session may, with the permission of the student’s director of undergraduate studies, be counted toward the requirements of the student’s major program.
-They may also be counted toward any of the distributional requirements.
-The Credit/D/Fail option may not be used in Summer Session courses.
+Courses taken for a grade may also be counted toward fulfilling distributional requirements.
+Courses taken on a Credit/D/Fail basis may not be counted toward fulfilling distributional requirements for the junior year nor toward satisfaction of the distributional requirements for the bachelor’s degree.
 There are no auditing privileges in Yale Summer Session.

 Courses in the summer program at the Paul Mellon Centre in London carry full Yale course credit, but enrollment in the Yale-in-London summer program does not constitute a term of enrollment in Yale College.
 (Attendance at the Yale College program at the Paul Mellon Centre in London during a spring term does count as a regular term of enrollment.)
 Thus a student accelerating by one term by use of acceleration credits may not offer attendance at the summer program at the Mellon Centre in London as one of the required seven terms of enrollment in Yale College.